 You can add users to your account without making changes to your bank mandate, provided you are a commercial banking customer (i.e. Natwest Bankline or Barclays.Net).
 As a regular business banking customer you can only add more people to your bank account by making them an account signatory.

-Once a bank mandate has been ratified, you will be given your own login and key fob with which to access your bank accounts, removing the need to share banking logins in your finance team.
+Once a bank mandate has been ratified, you will be given your own login and key fob with which to access your bank accounts, removing the need to share banking logins among your finance team.

 Most banks also offer a number of different access types.
 You might be given permission to set up payments, for example, but not to authorise payments, or you may only be given permission to view the bank account in question.
 These permissions can be tailored to your needs, making a bank mandate a flexible option, i.e. Barclays offer dual authorisation upon mandate change.

-As you scale your business and deal with more and more clients, things can quickly become complicated.
+As you scale your accounting business and deal with more and more clients, things can quickly become complicated.
 You might, for example, have two clients who use the same bank, so you now have two different logins and key fobs to keep track of.
 It’s easy to imagine a scenario in which you enter the wrong details too many times and end up locking a client’s account.

 Realistically, your clients will use a number of different banks, each with their own payment flows and permissions.
 Additionally, there is no universal standard for payment files, as each bank accepts a slightly different format.
 All of this adds up to extra training for your staff, and an even greater risk of making an embarrassing mistake.

 Having people on your bank mandate is a big commitment to the person being the account signatory.
 They can act on your business’ behalf toward the bank.
-It makes sense to only add people to your bank mandate who you fully trust handling your finances.
+It makes sense to only add people to your bank mandate who you fully trust to handle your finances.
 A few other things to consider:

 There are options to add users without adding them to your bank mandate.